mcnaughtonshaun/BDA-Assignment/Report/Report dummy.md

 ## Dataset explanation (rating + Wimbeldon games)

-## General view of the project:  "We will use two different models and compare their performance...
+## General view of the project:  "We will use two different models and compare their performance..." + "parameters that we are considering relevant"+"why do we think rating is not 100% accurate" + ...

 ## Literature Review (optional)